mapbox/react-keybinding/README.md

 Declarative, lightweight, and robust keybindings mixin for React.

 * Straightforward `'⌘S'` string syntax for declaring bindings
+* Automatically binds & unbinds keybindings when components mount and unmount
+* Allows listing of all currently-active keybindings
 * Run a function when a keybinding is hit or pass an action to the `keybinding` method of that component
 * Doesn't fire keybindings accidentally triggered in inputs,